-Certificates for SSL/TLS under the DVCP, must include the FQDN of the device certificate (FQDN DNS) or an IP Address in the subjectAltName extension.
+Certificates for SSL/TLS under the DVCP, must include at least one FQDN or IP Address in the subjectAltName extension.
 The commonName field is optional but if it is present, it must contain at least one FQDN or an IP address that is one of the values contained in the subjectAltName extension.